crisluengo/doxpp/doc/commands.md

 The documentation group can end with `\addtogroup`, in which case the group with ID `<name>` will become active.

+`\defgroup` is an alias for compatibility with Doxygen, even tough the command is used somewhat differently.

 See `grouping.md` for more information on grouping.

 ### `\macro <name>` (or `\def <name>`)